 - Clustered and traditional NAS systems: What’s the difference?

-Data storage term 6: Fibre
+Data storage term 6: Fibre Channel (FC)

 Designed to provide high-speed connectivity between servers and storage devices, Fibre Channel connections can deliver speeds of 16 Gbps.
 Fibre Channel also offers support for devices up to six miles apart.
 Fibre Channel replaced the Small Computer System Interface (SCSI) protocol for storage networks.